What is an Offshore Bank Account?

 Most offshore accounts would not be subject to an asset freeze entered by a U.S. court, allowing the defendant to still finance a legal defense.

-3. Currency diversification
+3. Currency diversification.

-With very few exceptions, depository accounts at U.S. banks can only hold U.S. dollars.
+With few exceptions, depository accounts at U.S. banks can only hold U.S. dollars.
 Offshore bank accounts, on the other hand, can often hold currencies of any type, allowing the depositor to diversify their cash holdings.

-Offshore Bank Account vs. Offshore Trust
+Offshore Bank Account vs. Offshore Trusts

 Important: An offshore bank account should not be used for tax evasion and is ineffective in bankruptcy proceedings.